wusai2333/trib/doc/lab1.md

 ListUsers() ([]string, error)
 ```

-Lists `trib.MinListUser = 20` different registered users.
+Lists at least `trib.MinListUser = 20` different registered users.
-When there are less
-than 20 users that have ever signed up, list all of them.
+When there are less than 20 users that have ever signed up, list all
+of them.
+The returned usernames should be sorted in alphabetical.

 This is for showing some users on the front page.
-This is not for listing all
+This is not for
-the users that have ever signed up,
-because that would be too expensive.
+listing all the users that have ever signed up, because that would be
+too expensive in a scalable system.

 ***